Wesley Wildman: Career

-Along with neurologist Patrick McNamara, also at Boston University, Wildman founded the Institute for the Biocultural Study of Religion, an independent scientific research institute that pursues research and public outreach on the scientific study of religious phenomena.
-In 2011, the Institute began publication of Religion, Brain, & Behavior, a peer-reviewed academic journal whose advisory board includes such figures as philosopher Daniel Dennett, religion scholar Ann Taves, sociologist of religion Nancy Ammerman, and many of the leading figures in the scientific study of religion and the cognitive science of religion.
-In 2016, Wildman founded The Center for Mind and Culture, a non-profit research institute that uses computer modelling and data analytics to tackle complex social problems such as child trafficking, religious radicalization, proliferation of weapons of mass destruction, social integration of immigrants and refugees, and many other critical issues arising out of the “mind-culture nexus.”
+Along with neurologist Patrick McNamara, also at Boston University, Wildman founded the nonprofit Institute for the Biocultural Study of Religion in 2007, an independent scientific research institute that pursues research and public outreach on the scientific study of religious and non-religious worldviews and lifeways.
+In 2011, the Institute began publication of Religion, Brain, & Behavior, a peer-reviewed academic journal whose advisory board includes such figures as biological anthropologist human evolutionary biologist Joseph Henrich, religion scholar Ann Taves, sociologist of religion Nancy Ammerman, and many of the leading figures in the scientific study of religion and the cognitive science of religion.
+In 2016, Wildman founded the nonprofit Center for Mind and Culture, a non-profit research institute that uses computer modelling and data analytics to tackle complex social problems such as child trafficking, religious radicalization, proliferation of weapons of mass destruction, social integration of immigrants and refugees, and many other critical issues arising out of the “mind-culture nexus.”
+In 2022, Wildman founded Wildhouse Publishing, a "nonprofit independent publisher that exists to enliven the spiritual quests of people outside or on the margins of established religious and spiritual traditions".
+A small indie press, Wildhouse Publishing has fiction, nonfiction, and poetry imprints.
+In 2024, the Institute for the Biocultural Study of Religion, the Center for Mind and Culture, Wildhouse Publishing, and several other initiatives merged under an umbrella nonprofit organization, Just Horizons Alliance, which is dedicated to "fusing knowledge and wisdom for a more just and hopeful future."
+Just Horizons Alliance conducts academic research, produces an AI ethics curriculum, publishes books on expansive spirituality for a secular and increasingly post-religious age, and catalyzes conversations among thought leaders.

-Wildman is also known for pastoral research into ideological differences in Christian denominations, particularly the meaning of the distinctions among liberal, evangelical, and moderate Protestants in the United States.
-His work has been influenced by such figures as Protestant theologians Friedrich Schleiermacher and Paul Tillich, comparative religion scholar Huston Smith, and philosophers John Searle and Robert Neville.
+Wildman is also known for pastoral research into ideological differences in Christian denominations, particularly the theoretical and practical meaning of the distinctions among liberal, evangelical, and moderate Protestants in the United States.
+This work has led to books such as Lost in the Middle: Claiming an Inclusive Faith for Christians Who Are Both Liberal and Evangelical, and Found in the Middle: Theology and Ethics for Christians Who Are Both Liberal and Evangelical.
+His work in this area has been influenced by such figures as Protestant theologians Friedrich Schleiermacher and Paul Tillich, comparative religion scholar Huston Smith, and philosophers John Searle and Robert Neville.

-Wildman is a founding member of the International Society for Science and Religion, and a longtime member of the American Theological Society, the American Academy of Religion, and the American Association for the Advancement of Science.